LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

 - A hash tag in an `href` address selects an `id` a link inside a web page.
 - The selector for a CSS id rule starts with a hash tag.
 - An id can be the target of a CSS rule.
-Example of a css id rule:
+Example of a CSS id rule:

 ```css
 #intro {